-If you have a complaint against a Police officer or if you witness what you consider to be police misconduct, notify the supervisor on duty immediately.
-You should also notify the Chief of Police or a Captain at your earliest opportunity.
+If you have a complaint against a police officer or if you witness what you consider to be police misconduct, notify the supervisor on duty immediately.
+You should also notify the director or captain at your earliest opportunity.

 What is Lincoln University's policy on reporting crime?